 Full irrigation of sunflower may be considered from early bud to petal drop.
 Research data suggests, however, that in many years optimal timely irrigation can perform just as well as full irrigation for sunflower.

-Sunflower stem weevil.
+Soybean stem borer and sunflower stem weevil.